Hwang Dong-hyuk

-Hwang Dong-hyuk (born May 26, 1971) is a South Korean filmmaker known for writing and directing the crime drama film Silenced (2011) and creating the Netflix survival drama series Squid Game (2021–2025).
+Hwang Dong-hyuk (born May 26, 1971) is a South Korean filmmaker known for writing and directing the crime drama film Silenced (2011) and the creator of Netflix's massively successful Squid Game (2021–2025).

 He won an Emmy for Outstanding Directing for a Drama Series in 2022 for directing the Squid Game episode "Red Light, Green Light", making him the first South Korean to win an Emmy in that category.
-Hwang received the Geumgwan Order of Cultural Merit, the highest decoration awarded to those who have contributed to culture and arts, in 2022.
+Hwang is one of a few South Koreans who received the Geumgwan (1st Class) Order of Cultural Merit, the highest decoration awarded to those who have contributed to South Korean culture and arts, in 2022.

 Early life and education

 Hwang Dong-hyuk was born and raised in Ssangmun-dong, Seoul, South Korea; he immersed himself in manhwa and manga, spending hours in comic book cafes.
 After he graduated from Seoul National University with a Bachelor of Arts in communications, he wrote and directed numerous short films including Our Sad Life and A Puff of Smoke.
 He then moved to Los Angeles to study for a Master of Fine Arts in Film Production at the University of Southern California.